Kenneth and Gloria Copeland: The Untold Story

 Kellie Dee Copeland Ward Kutz Swisher was born February 9, 1964.

 Kellie’s first marriage was to Doyle Blaine Ward on September 18 1982, according to Texas state records.
 The two had two daughters, Rachel and Lindsey.
 They were divorced, but the date and conditions thereof are not clear.

 Kellie’s second marriage was to Alan Win Kutz, Jr. on November 7, 1985 (pictured).
-They had two children together, Jenny and Max (who was named after Kellie’s dad’s middle name).
+They had two children together, Jenny and Max (the latter of which was named after Kellie’s dad’s middle name, “Kenneth Max Copeland”).